996icu/996.ICU/en_US.md

 In early 2019, a Chinese E-commerce company called _Youzan_ announced the adoption of the "996" work schedule in the future, at the company's annual party.
 The CEO of Youzan responded: "This would definitely be a good decision when we look back in a few years time.".

-In Mid-March 2019, it was reported that Jingdong started adopting "996" or "995" work schedule in some of the business units.
-Jingdong PR posted on their maimai(`脉脉`, a Chinese real-name business social network platform) account: "(Our culture is) to devote ourselves with all our hearts (to achieve the business objectives)".
+In Mid-March 2019, it was reported that JD.com started adopting "996" or "995" work schedule in some of the business units.
+Jingdong PR posted on their Maimai(`脉脉`, a Chinese real-name business social network platform) account: "(Our culture is) to devote ourselves with all our hearts (to achieve the business objectives)".

 Although it is gaining more publicity recently, this work schedule is a commonly known "secret" practiced in a lot of companies in China.
 ## Compensation and benefits